mrmoxon/mrmoxon.github.io/_posts/2022-05-30-economic-development-in-morocco.md

 date:   2022-05-30 18:39:31 +0000
 categories: economics
 study: true
+mini: false
+description: "A survey of Moroccan economics on the world stage by comparison of the developments, challenges, and avenues for policy change that stand to alleviate historical demographic problems."
 ---

 A survey of Moroccan economics on the world stage by comparison of the developments, challenges, and avenues for policy change that stand to alleviate historical demographic problems as Morocco becomes a global trade partner and figurehead of the Arab world.
 Cover: Marrakesh Medina Jemaa el-Fnaa, twilight.